Skip navigation

 What we’re doing to improve accessibility

-Northumbria University has acquired 3rd Party testing software, which scans our website weekly and returns any accessibility issues, which we will endeavour to fix, through website developments or communicating best practice to content authors and owners.
+Northumbria University has acquired 3rd Party testing software, which scans our websites weekly and returns any accessibility issues, which the Digital Team (website owners) will endeavour to fix, through website developments or communicating best practice to content authors and owners.

 Preparation of this accessibility statement